Patrick-Ric/kokoro-tts-gui/README.md

 # Kokoro TTS GUI

 A graphical user interface (GUI) for text-to-speech (TTS) processing and text file splitting using the Kokoro ONNX model.
-This tool allows users to split large text files into smaller parts and convert them to audio with customizable voice mixes, pause durations, and speeds.
+This tool allows users to split large text files into smaller parts and convert them to audio with customizable voice mixes, pause durations after each sentence, and reading speed.
+Additional control characters such as flexible pause times and different voices can be used within the text (see TTS Processing below).

 ## Features
-- **Text Splitting**: Split large text files into multiple parts based on a specified word or tag (e.g., `[voice=custom_mix]`).
+- **Text Splitting**: Split large text files into multiple parts based on a specified word or tag (e.g.,`Chapter`, `[voice=custom_mix]`).
 - **TTS Processing**: Convert text files to WAV audio files using the Kokoro ONNX model with configurable voices, pauses, and speeds.
 - **Multithreading**: Process multiple TTS tasks concurrently with adjustable thread limits.
 - **Multilingual Support**: Switch between English and German interfaces.